 Bob Kuhn, JD

-(Canada) is National Director, Communications & Marketing for Parkinson Society Canada where for the past five years she has led strategic and innovative communications initiatives including public awareness campaigns, media relations, issues management, crisis communication, special events, internal and external communications and currently a re-branding exercise.
+(Canada) is the former National Director, Communications & Marketing for Parkinson Society Canada where for over five years she led strategic and innovative communications initiatives including public awareness campaigns, media relations, issues management, crisis communication, special events, internal and external communications and currently a re-branding exercise.

 As a poster presenter at the World Parkinson Congress in Glasgow, Scotland in 2010, Marjie was able to experience first-hand the energy, depth and breadth the WPC event.